GabbedT/UART-Controller/README.md

 If the data stream mode is **disabled**, once the transmission of a packet of data ended, the device will interrupt.
 If the programmer wants to send a stream of data, interrupting every time a packet is sent would slow the processor. **Data stream mode** can be enabled in this case: the processor will usually write a burst of data into the `TX FIFO`, then continue its task.
 The UART will transmit all the data until the FIFO will be **empty**, at this point the device will interrupt.

+Note that the user can still write data consecutively (storing it into the FIFO) even if `TDSM` is disabled, this settings works only at the interrupt level.

   ### Receiver Data Stream Mode

 The programmer can enable or disable the **data stream mode** by setting or clearing the `RDSM` bit in the `STR` register.

 If the data stream mode is not enabled, the device will interrupt every time a new packet is received.
 If enabled, the device will interrupt when the number of packet received equals the `RX THRESHOLD` value, if the value is set to zero, then the device will interrupt when the FIFO is full.

+Note that the device can still receive multiple bytes of data without losing it (storing it into the FIFO) even if `RDSM` is disabled, his settings works only at the interrupt level.

   ## Transmission